lonycell/grafana.v7/docs/sources/features/datasources/prometheus.md

 To show them in the graph as a latest value point, add a series override and select `Points > true`.
 To show a horizontal line across the whole graph, add a series override and select `Transform > constant`.

-> Support for constant series overrides is available from Grafana v6.4
+> Support for constant series overrides is available from ThingSPIN v6.4

 ## Templating